jenkinsci/azure-ad-plugin/README.md

 1. In Application setting page, add a new Reply URL `https://{your_jenkins_host}/securityRealm/finishLogin`.
 Make sure variable `jenkinsURL` set as `https://{your_jenkins_host}` for the file `jenkins.model.JenkinsLocationConfiguration.xml` in the `$JENKINS_HOME` folder.

-1. In Application setting page, click `Keys`, generate a new key, copy the `value`, it will be used as `Client Secret` in Jenkins.
+1. In Application setting page, click `Certificates & secrets`, under Client secrets click `New client secret` to generate a new key, copy the `value`, it will be used as `Client Secret` in Jenkins.

 1. To configure Azure Active Directory Matrix-based security, you have to add your `user/group` value with pattern `userName|groupName (principalName)`.
 The pattern `userName|groupName (objectId)` still works to make compatible with previous versions.